unstoppablecarl/downsync/src/markdown/downsync-rules.md

 When a Unit is [Refreshed](#refresh) it removes its **Overwatch Token** if it has one.
 When activating, Units may perform an Overwatch Action as normal and gain an Overwatch Token to be used in a later Reaction Engagement.

+##### Reactions and Overwatch Actions

+When resolving a reaction a Unit may spend its Action Point to perform an Overwatch Action and gain a new Overwatch Token to be used in a future Reaction Engagement.
+Units performing an Overwatch Action this way may not perform any other actions during this activation.

+*A Unit resolving its reaction may want to perform an Overwatch Action if it no longer has any targets to attack.
+Saving its action for later.*

 #### Cleanup